soundtrackyourbrand/docs/sdk/index.md

 ### Release SDK player software

+ The production releases are taking place on Wednesday's morning (02.00-06.00) local time. **Due to COVID-19 and limited resources, releases will be done on Tuesdays.**

  Every second week the pre-release is sent out to your pre-release channel.
 * An email will be sent to you when it's done.
 * Your internal test account will be updated.